Toronto: Home renovations are expensive. The good news is that you are not required to furnish the cash from your own pocket.

 Here are some guidelines for deciding between a HELOC, HEL, and cash-out refinance:

 - Have a number of upcoming renovation projects?
-When you plan to renovate your home room by room or project by project, a home equity line of credit (HELOC) is more practical and worth the higher interest rate than a standard home equity loan.
+When you plan to renovate your home room by room or project by project, a home equity line of credit (HELOC) is more practical and worth the higher interest rate than a standard home equity mortgage.

 Are you purchasing a fixer-upper?